Villages of Brunei

 A village (kampung or kampong) is the third and lowest administrative division of Brunei.
 It is headed by a village head (ketua kampung).
 Several villages are grouped together to form a mukim.
 A village is generally the traditional rural settlement, in particular in the sense of a kampong or Malay traditional village, but it may also be an urbanised settlement within or near the capital city or a town, or part of the public housing estates.
 The population varies from hundreds to a few thousands.

 Administration

 Villages are administered under the district office of the district where they belong.

 A village is headed by a village head (ketua kampung).
 It is an elected position, whereby the populace nominates candidates to the district office and votes among the approved nominees.
 The nominee may be of an age between 30 and 55 years old.
 The elected person shall be in office for up to ten years.

 A village may also have a Village Consultative Council (Majlis Perundingan Kampung), the local equivalent of community association.
 A key outcome of the council is One Village One Product (Satu Kampung Satu Produk, abbreviated as "1K1P"), which promotes local goods produced in the village.

+It was stated on 13 October 1976, that the four districts of Brunei had come up with a plan wherein signboards listing the names of the villages would be placed in each kampong.
+At the edges of each village, the boards will be erected.
+There are already signboards in place at almost every village in the districts of Brunei-Muara, Belait, and around 50 in Tutong.